nus-cs2113-AY2223S2/tp/docs/team/yanming.md

 `IncomeTest`, `ExpenseTest`, `ListCommandTest`, `ClearCommandTest`.

 #### Contributions to the UG:
-* Added initial draft for UG for v1.0
+* Added v1.0 UG draft
 * Contributed to `add`, `list`, `balance`and `help` feature
 * Contributed to `Saving and loading of data` section